Aksak Maboul: History

 At the end of 2018, Aksak Maboul announced that they were starting to work on a brand-new album.
 Entitled Figures, it's a double album, which was released in May 2020.
 Figures was written by M.Hollander and Véronique Vincent, and produced by Hollander.
-It features the band's current line-up of Marc Hollander, Véronique Vincent, Faustine Hollander, Lucien Fraipont and Erik Heestermans, with contributions by guests such as Fred Frith, Tuxedomoon's Steven Brown, and several members of Aquaserge.
+It features the band's most recent line-up of Marc Hollander, Véronique Vincent, Faustine Hollander, Lucien Fraipont and Erik Heestermans, with contributions by guests such as Fred Frith, Tuxedomoon's Steven Brown, and several members of Aquaserge.

 Released towards the end of 2021, Redrawn Figures 1 and Redrawn Figures 1 are two vinyl albums containing reworks and cover versions of songs from the Figures album, created by a series of artists including The Notwist, Carl Stone, Cate Le Bon, Tolouse Low Trax, Vanishing Twin, Felix Kubin, Hello Skinny aka Tom Skinner and several more.
 The albums also include four self-reworks by Aksak Maboul.

-Aksak Maboul's fifth album is announced for release in March 2023.
+Aksak Maboul's fifth album released in March 2023.
 Entitled Une Aventure de VV (Songspiel), it's a 63-minute, continuous suite of fifteen pieces, which is described as an "experimental audio play".

+Véronique Vincent died on 5 October 2025, at the age of 68.
+She had just finished writing lyrics and recording her vocals for the band's next album, which should be released sometime within the coming year.